This page will be updated as new information, guidelines, and policy measures occur. Please check back frequently for the most up to date information.

 Samples are then sent to a lab or on-site testing facility and tested for the SARS-CoV-2 virus.
 You get your results back anytime from a few hours to a week.

-Everyone is susceptible to COVID-19 and only individuals who have already had COVID-19 are immune at this point in time.
+Everyone is susceptible to COVID-19 and individuals who have already had COVID-19 can get it again.

 Individuals who have preexisting conditions, are over the age of 60, or have reduced lung capacity (including smokers) are at increased risk of severe symptoms from the disease than others.